Never Call Retreat: Plot

-This book has Lee's army, fresh after defeating the Army of the Potomac at Gunpowder River.
-The Campaign begins after Grant completes transporting his army from the west and refitting it in Harrisburg, Pennsylvania.
-Grant makes the first move, and begins to march his newly minted Army of the Susquehanna southward down the Cumberland Valley toward Virginia.
-General George Armstrong Custer learns of Lee's movement of the pontoon train from a loyal Union railroad man, and decides it is an important enough prize that he must abandon his current mission, leaving Gen. Darius N. Couch without proper screening forces.
+General Lee's army has defeated the Army of the Potomac at Gunpowder River.
+General Grant, having transported his army from the west and refitting it in Harrisburg, Pennsylvania, makes the first move.
+As the newly minted Army of the Susquehanna, his troops match southward down the Cumberland Valley toward Virginia.
+General George Armstrong Custer learns of Lee's movement of the pontoon train from a loyal Union railroad man.
+Custer decides it is an important enough prize that he must abandon his current mission, leaving General Darius N. Couch without proper screening forces.

 The novel goes into extensive detail regarding battle plans, troop movements, and military strategies over a period of three days.
-In the end, Grant wins, barely.
+In the end, Grant wins, but barely.
 After Lee's surrender, Grant paroles Lee and his army, and declares a 30-day, unilateral truce, ostensibly to give the paroled Confederates time to return home, but more so to give Confederate President Jefferson Davis time to "come to his senses" and realize the war has been lost.
 Without an army, Davis is left with no choice but to surrender, ending the war.